AdobeDocs/experience-manager-65.en/help/communities/essentials-messaging.md

 ### Community Site {#community-site}

-A community site structure, created using the wizard, includes the messaging feature when selected.
-See `User Management` settings of [Community Sites Console](/help/communities/sites-console.md#user-management).
+A community site structure, created using the wizard, will include the messaging feature when selected.
+See `User Management` settings of [Community Sites Console](sites-console.md#user-management).

 ### Sample Code: Message Received Notification {#sample-code-message-received-notification}

-The Social Messaging feature throws events for operations, for example `send`, `marking read`, `marking delete`.
+The Social Messaging feature throw events for operations, for example `send`, `marking read`, `marking delete`.
 These events can be caught and actions taken on the data contained in the event.

 The following example is of an event handler which listens for the `message sent` event and sends an email to all message recipients using the `Day CQ Mail Service`.

-To try the server-side sample script, you need a development environment and the ability to build an OSGi bundle:
+To try the server-side sample script, you will need a development environment and the ability to build an OSGi bundle.

-1. Log in as an administrator to ` [CRXDE|Lite](https://localhost:4502/crx/de).`
+1. Login as an administrator to ` [CRXDE|Lite](http://localhost:4502/crx/de)`
-1. Create a `bundle node`in `/apps/engage/install` with arbitrary names, such as:
+1. Create a `bundle node`in `/apps/engage/install` with arbitrary names, such as

-    * Symbolic Name: com.engage.media.social.messaging.MessagingNotification
+    * **[!UICONTROL Symbolic Name]**: com.engage.media.social.messaging.MessagingNotification
-    * Name: Getting Started Tutorial Message Notification
+    * **[!UICONTROL Name]**: Getting Started Tutorial Message Notificaton
-    * Description: a sample service for sending an email notification to users when they receive a message
+    * **[!UICONTROL Description]**: a sample service for sending an email notification to users when they receive a message
-    * Package: com.engage.media.social.messaging.notification
+    * **[!UICONTROL Package]**: `com.engage.media.social.messaging.notification`

-1. Navigate to /apps/engage/install/com.engage.media.social.messaging.MessagingNotification/src/main/java/com/engage/media/social/messaging/notification, and then:
+1. Navigate to `/apps/engage/install/com.engage.media.social.messaging.MessagingNotification/src/main/java/com/engage/media/social/messaging/notification`

-    1. Delete the Activator.java class automatically created.
+    1. Delete the `Activator.java` class automatically created
-    1. Create class MessageEventHandler.java.
+    1. Create class `MessageEventHandler.java`
-    1. Copy and paste the code below into MessageEventHandler.java.
+    1. Copy/paste the code below into `MessageEventHandler.java`

-1. Click **Save All.**
+1. Click **[!UICONTROL Save All]**
-1. Navigate to /apps/engage/install/com.engage.media.social.messaging.MessagingNotification/com.engage.media.social.messaging.MessagingNotification.bnd, and add all the import statements as written in the MessageEventHandler.java code.
+1. Navigate to `/apps/engage/install/com.engage.media.social.messaging.MessagingNotification/com.engage.media.social.messaging.MessagingNotification.bnd` and add all the import statements as written in the `MessageEventHandler.java` code.
-1. Build the bundle.
+1. Build the bundle
-1. Ensure `Day CQ Mail Service`OSGi service is configured.
+1. Ensure `Day CQ Mail Service`OSGi service is configured
-1. Log in as a demo user, and send email to another user.
+1. Login as one demo user and send email to another
-1. The recipient receives an email regarding a new message.
+1. The recipient should receive an email regarding a new message

 #### MessageEventHandler.java {#messageeventhandler-java}